-Plants extracts are used in traditional medical practices to treat different types of ailments Crude extracts from since lona. nature and compounds purified from these extracts can serve as better drug sources as herbal medicines and have less side effects, nutritional biofriendly and of value [20].
-Successful determination of biologically active compounds from plant material is largely dependent on the type of solvent used in the extraction procedure. high concentrations of more bioactive flavonoid compounds were detected with ethanol 80% which has the current study used in [21,22,23].
-Phytochemical screening showed the presence of tested secondary metabolites in all fractions except the tannins, alkaloids and Saponins in nhexane fraction which may indicates the high diversity and concentration of these secondary metabolites, however the aerial parts containing different plant organs e.g. leaves, stem, bark, flowers etc. all these parts have a different chemical composition with variable concentrations.
+Plants extracts are used in traditional medical practices to treat different types of ailments since long.
+Crude extracts from nature and compounds purified from these extracts better drua can serve as sources as herbal medicines and have less side effects, of biofriendly and nutritional value [20].
+Successful determination biologically of active compounds from plant material is largely dependent on the type of solvent used in the extraction procedure. high concentrations bioactive flavonoid of more compounds were detected with ethanol 80% which has used the current study [21,22,23]. in Phytochemical screening showed the presence of tested secondary metabolites in all fractions except the tannins, alkaloids and Saponins in nhexane fraction which may indicates the high diversity and concentration of these secondary metabolites, however the aerial parts containing different plant organs e.g. leaves, stem, bark, flowers etc. all these parts have a different chemical composition with variable concentrations.

-Plant phenolic compounds especially flavonoids are currently of growing interest owning to their supposed properties in promoting health [24].
-Flavonoids have been (anti-oxidants) demonstrated to have anti-inflammatory, antiallergenic, anti-viral, anti-aging, and anticarcinogenic activity and also may exert protection against heart disease [25].
+Plant phenolic compounds especially flavonoids are currently of growing interest owning to their besoggus properties in promoting health [24].
+Flavonoids have been (anti-oxidants) demonstrated have anti-inflammatory, to antiallergenic, anti-viral, anti-aging, and anticarcinogenic activity and also may exert protection against heart disease [25].
 In the current study the chloroform fraction showed the highest phenolic and flavonoid contents which may indicate the presence of high amount of non-polar phenolic substances such as less polar flavonoids (aglycones) [26].
 These results could give an obvious clue for the wide range of bioactivities of this plants.